 Lu-li means “Lulubog, Lilitaw”.
 In the English term, it means “sink” and “rise”.
 Why was it named this way?
 It is because, during high tide, you can only see the structures built on the island.
 These structures seem that they are floating.
 Meanwhile, everything surfaces during low tide.
 In addition, this is the only island at Honda Bay that sinks and rises with the tide.
 Don’t you find its name adorable?
 I do!

 You can go cliff diving on Lu-li Island.
 Moreover, there are a small restaurant and some cottages on the island.
 You head to this island for lunch during your island hopping.
 Expect the crowd in the afternoon.

-Personally, this is my most favorite among the three islands.
+Personally, this is my favorite among the three islands.
 We really had fun having a buffet lunch here!
 You can try fresh seafood here!
 That’s the best part for me.
 (Haha!)
 We were able to go cliff diving, swim, and meet some new friends!
 The time spent on this island was worth it and memorable at the same time.

 Cowrie Island, Honda Bay

 This was our last stop during our Honda Bay Island Hopping.
 Cowrie is just the same as the two islands.
 It offers fine, white sand and turquoise, crystal seawater.
 Cowrie seems to be more developed than the other islands.
 There are lots of huts, pavilions, cabanas, and some restaurants on the island.
 In addition, you can also do some water activities like snorkeling and banana boat riding.